-For many habitats maximum percentage cover thresholds for undesirable native species are also set.
+For many habitats, including 7130 Blanket bogs ( if active), maximum percentage cover thresholds for undesirable native species are also set.
 These are detailed below.

-Bracken, native trees and shrubs
+Native trees and shrubs

-The cover of bracken (Pteridium aquilinum) and native trees and shrubs is assessed for 4010 Wet heaths and 4030 Dry heaths.
-Native tree and shrub cover is assessed for 7130 Blanket bogs (\ if active).
-High cover of bracken would indicate that the habitat may be succeeding towards a dense bracken community, and high cover of native trees and shrubs would indicate that the habitat may be succeeding towards scrub or woodland due to lack of grazing or, for bog habitats, due to the habitat drying out.
+Tree and shrub cover is assessed for 7130 Blanket bogs ( if active).
+High cover of native trees and shrubs would indicate that the habitat may be succeeding towards scrub or woodland due to lack of grazing or due to the habitat drying out.